 - Possessed Lackey - Priority = LOW: Possessed Lackey is a good card for slower Warlock decks that use a small number of powerful Demons.

-- Voidlord - Priority = MEDIUM: Voidlord is an incredibly powerful defensive tool, that functions as 4 Taunt minions due to its Deathrattle effect.
+- Voidlord - Priority = HIGH: Voidlord is an incredibly powerful defensive tool, that functions as 4 Taunt minions due to its Deathrattle effect.
 Although it has a high Mana cost, it is often able to be summoned much sooner using cards like Possessed Lackey and Skull of the Man'ari.

-- Bloodreaver Gul'dan - Priority = HIGH: Bloodreaver Gul'dan functions as a powerful win condition for Warlocks.
+- Bloodreaver Gul'dan - Priority = TOP: Bloodreaver Gul'dan functions as a powerful win condition for Warlocks.
 As Demons are used in every commonly played Warlock deck, Bloodreaver Gul'dan is an excellent card for Aggro and Control Warlocks alike.

 - Rin, the First Disciple - Priority = LOW: Rin, the First Disciple is an optional win condition that can be included in slower Warlock decks.

 - Lord Jaraxxus - Priority = LOW: Lord Jaraxxus is an important card in Control or Demon-focused Warlock decks.
 However, there are viable alternatives that can replace this card in non-Demon focused decks, making it a less than essential crafting priority.

 2. Neutral Cards

 In this section, we list neutral cards that are always good to craft if you are playing Warlock.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.